iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * SVT_DISABLE_LOG_Z
   * If defined, the logarithmic depth buffer will not be used.
 * SVT_FAKE_CLOUD_STORAGE
   * If defined, cloud storage tile caching will be simulated.
-Cached tiles will be stored in ./lib/webresources/tiles/.
-They will be removed by a `rush clean`.
+Cached tiles will be stored in ./lib/backend/tiles/.
+They will be removed by a `rush clean` or `npm run clean`.
     * NOTE: This currently only works when running display-test-app in a browser.
 * SVT_ENABLE_MAP_TEXTURE_FILTER
   * If defined, the anisotropic filtering will be used for (planar) map tiles.